 5 Great Syn-Free Slimming World Meal Ideas Using Pork

 And that's the second issue: so, so many options!
 Where do you start looking?
-That's why I started to work on this series of syn-free SW recipes to make it a bit easier and quicker to find great recipes depending on what meat you have on hand or what you like to eat.
-This time we are looking at pork recipes.
+That's why I started to work on articles about syn-free SW recipes to make it a bit easier and quicker to find great recipes, depending on what meat you have on hand or what you like to eat.
+This time, we are looking at pork recipes.

-Plus, when I'm looking for main meal recipes, I also like to try and find the lowest syn ones I can, or if I can, like in this case, syn-free ones.
+Plus, when I'm looking for main meal recipes, I also like to try and find the lowest syn ones I can—or, if I can, syn-free ones, as is the case here.
 It helps you save all those syns for something a little more naughty, like something to curb that sweet tooth craving or maybe for a glass of wine or two on the weekend.

 1. Marinated Paprika Pork Tenderloin

 Doesn't this marinated pork tenderloin look tasty!
 This recipe came from Vicki-Kitchen, which is a great recipe blog for all sorts of cuisine.
 This is a super simple recipe but gives a great, tasty result as you marinate the tenderloin in a dry rub for a few hours (or overnight if you have the time) so all the herbs and spices really get absorbed into the meat.
 Add some couscous and some roasted veg, and you have a great supporter syn-free meal.